Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: INTRODUCTION

-The danger of deploying biased perceptual models in physical robots is uniquely magnified by the psychological dynamics of HRI.
-When AI is embodied in a physical agent, it is often shielded by a ``veil of objectivity", a phenomenon where humans blindly trust the robot's behavior and perceive its actions as impartial~\cite{Hitron22}.
-Consequently, if a robot fails to interact appropriately with a user due to a low-level algorithmic failure (\eg misaligned facial landmarks), users and caregivers rarely blame the algorithm.
-Instead, they tend to rationalize the failure using human stereotypes, potentially misinterpreting the robot's lack of responsiveness as cognitive decline or apathy on the part of the human user~\cite{Hitron22}.
+The danger of deploying biased perceptual models is strongly magnified by the psychological dynamics of human-machine interaction.
+Automated systems are often shielded by a perceived "veil of objectivity," a phenomenon where humans implicitly trust the machine's behavior and view its actions as impartial.
+Consequently, if a robot fails to interact appropriately with a user due to a low-level algorithmic failure (e.g., misaligned facial landmarks), users and caregivers rarely blame the algorithm.
+Instead, as recent HRI studies on bias have demonstrated~\cite{Hitron22}, humans tend to rationalize these failures using human stereotypes.
+In sensitive contexts, this means observers might misinterpret the robot's lack of responsiveness as cognitive decline or apathy on the part of the human user.
 Therefore, mitigating bias is not merely a technical optimization; it is a prerequisite to prevent robots from inadvertently validating and perpetuating social discrimination.

 Despite the growing awareness of fairness in HRI design, the foundational computer vision models that drive robot perception are frequently treated as neutral black boxes.
 Although previous research has extensively audited face recognition and classification systems for gender and skin-tone biases~\cite{Buolamwini18, Albiero20, Krishnapriya19}, the structural fairness of one of the building blocks that make some of the most robust perception systems possible~\cite{Abdullahi20}, namely facial landmarks, remains largely unexplored.
 To address this gap, we present an empirical audit of demographic biases in facial landmark detection.
 We evaluate a standard model trained and tested on some of the most widely adopted benchmark datasets in the field, aiming to uncover the biases inherently transferred from the data to the perception system.
 Because the difficulty of landmark localization is heavily influenced by physical and environmental factors, we propose a rigorous statistical methodology that allows us to isolate the true effect of demographic attributes (age, gender, and race) while strictly controlling for confounding variables such as head pose, facial expression, and image resolution.